Henri Becquerel

-Antoine Henri Becquerel (/ˌbɛkəˈrɛl/ bek-uh-REL; /fr/; 15 December 1852 – 25 August 1908) was a French experimental physicist who shared the 1903 Nobel Prize in Physics with Marie and Pierre Curie for his discovery of radioactivity.
+Antoine Henri Becquerel (Note: /ˌbɛkəˈrɛl/ bek-uh-REL; /fr/) (15 December 1852 – 25 August 1908) was a French experimental physicist who shared the 1903 Nobel Prize in Physics with Marie and Pierre Curie for his discovery of radioactivity.

 Education and career

-Antoine Henri Becquerel was born on 15 December 1852 in Paris, France.
-His grandfather, Antoine César Becquerel, father, Edmond Becquerel, and later his son, Jean Becquerel were all notable physicists.
+Antoine Henri Becquerel was born on 15 December 1852 in Paris.
+His grandfather, Antoine César Becquerel, father, Edmond Becquerel, and later his son, Jean Becquerel, were all notable physicists.

 Becquerel attended the Lycée Louis-le-Grand, before studying engineering at École polytechnique (1872–1874) and École des ponts et chaussées (1874–1877).
-In 1888, he received his D.Sc. from the Sorbonne; his thesis was on the plane polarisation of light, with the phenomenon of phosphorescence and absorption of light by crystals.
+In 1888, he received his D.Sc. from the University of Paris.
+His thesis was on the plane polarisation of light, with the phenomenon of phosphorescence and absorption of light by crystals.

-In 1878, Becquerel became an assistant at the Muséum national d'histoire naturelle, where in 1892 he was appointed Professor of Applied Physics.
+In 1878, Becquerel became an assistant at the Muséum national d'histoire naturelle, where in 1892 he was appointed Professor of Applied Physics, following both his father and grandfather who held the same position.
 In 1894, he became chief engineer in the Department of Roads and Bridges.
 He became a professor at École polytechnique in 1895.